temporalio/documentation/docs/php/workflows.md

 yield Workflow::await(fn() => $done);
 ```

-You can not use any activity, timer or child workflow invocation inside `await` or `awaitWithTimeout` method.
+You can not use any activity, timer or Child Workflow invocation inside `await` or `awaitWithTimeout` method.
 However, you can use variables referenced by other coroutines.

 ## Timers